 Lastly, Proposition 46 will also lift the current limit on damages that a patient can collect with medical malpractice suits.
 The current limit on noneconomic damages (such as pain and suffering) for medical malpractice is $250,000, which was set in 1975 and was never adjusted for the price of inflation.
 This limit has hurt the most vulnerable and injured patients.
 Forbes Magazine found that victims could not find lawyers that would represent them when they were harmed by doctors, because of the low recoverable damages compared to the high cost of these cases.
 Medical malpractice cases often require expensive experts and long court proceedings, and the current limitation is unethical and immoral.
 Furthermore, older adults who suffer medical malpractice are likely retired and no longer working, and therefore rely mostly on noneconomic damages when injured.
 Proposition 46 will lift this limit on noneconomic damages and allow lawyers to represent vulnerable clients zealously so that they can get the compensation that they deserve.

 Proposition 46 will protect the elderly from prescription abuse, corporate greed by healthcare providers, and will enable their rights to fight when harmed.
 The new proposed law will allow lawyers to fully represent clients who suffer immense harm.
-At the Law Offices of Ben Yeroushalmi, we rigorously defend the rights and interests of older adults and their loved ones.
+At the Yeroushalmi Law, we rigorously defend the rights and interests of older adults and their loved ones.
 Mr. Yeroushalmi and his staff are extremely knowledgeable and passionate about elder abuse and neglect litigation.
 If you or a loved one is a victim of elder abuse or neglect, please contact us immediately for a free, no obligation consultation.
 We will advocate to protect the rights to which you and your loved one are entitled.
 We service cities throughout northern and southern California.